-The Group had charges on the investment property of carrying amount as at 31 December 2020 of SGD1,369,000 (31 December 2019: SGD1,395,000) for a mortgage loan facility.
+The Group had charges on the investment property of carrying amount as at 31 December 2022 of SGD1,317,000 (31 December 2021: SGD1,343,000) for a mortgage loan facility.

-MATERIAL ACQUISITION OR DISPOSAL OF SUBSIDIARIES AND ASSOCIATED COMPANIES
+SIGNIFICANT INVESTMENTS, MATERIAL ACQUISITION OR DISPOSAL OF SUBSIDIARIES AND ASSOCIATED COMPANIES

-Save as disclosed in the Prospectus and in this annual results announcement, the Group did not have any material acquisitions, disposals of subsidiaries, associated companies and joint ventures during the year ended 31 December 2020.
+The Group did not have any significant investment, material acquisitions, disposals of subsidiaries, associated companies and joint ventures during the year ended 31 December 2022.